 Access-Control-Allow-Origin response header indicates whether the response can be shared with requesting code from the given origin.

-*" can be specified, as a wildcard; the value tells browsers to allow requesting code from any origin to access the resource.
-Attempting to use the wildcard with credentials will result in an error.
+*" can be specified as a wildcard; the value tells browsers to allow requesting code from any origin to access the resource.
+Attempting to use the wildcard with credentials results in an error.

 nullshould not be used: "It may seem safe to return